Inside Access: How MPE (Formerly Mindflow Design) Fully Guides Your Device’s Development

 At MPE (Formerly Mindflow Design) , we have the capability to take your medical device from ideation all the way to market.
 In fact, our recent acquisition by Midwest Products and Engineering (MPE) allows for a smoother transfer to the manufacturer.
 We’re even able to ship your final product to end users — all under MPE (Formerly Mindflow Design) and MPE roof.

 Working with one partner through the entire medical device design and development journey means you’ll avoid time consuming hand-offs from partner to partner.
 It also means you’ll progress through our entire Guideway Design and Development process seamlessly.

 This one-stop-shop approach is especially appealing for medical device startups.
 As a startup, you don’t have a development process in place.
 You don’t even have the infrastructure for a comprehensive process in place.

 We’ll lend you our infrastructure and process as well as our years of experience developing successful medical devices.
 You can rest assured that we’re on the right path toward a salable product.
 As mentioned, our process even includes templates for the outputs or deliverables you’ll need for the FDA.

 3. Experience Seamless Service at any Point in Development

-You can work with MindFlow Design from start to finish, but our process allows you to select only the service(s) you need as well.
+You can work with MPE (Formerly Mindflow Design) from start to finish, but our process allows you to select only the service(s) you need as well.
 This approach may be appealing to you if you’re a larger, established company with more internal resources.